Yousha/vscode-createfiles/README.md

 # vscode-createfiles
-Adds context menu items to create new PHP and composer.json files.
+VSCode extension that adds context menu items to create new PHP and composer.json files.